Caddy Proxying

 / you can create a custom

-./public/index.html using the sample code below to automatically redirect to your admin panel.
+./public/index.html using the following sample code to automatically redirect to your admin panel.

 This sample configuration expects that the admin panel is accessible on

 /admin.
 If you used one of the above configurations to change this to

 /dashboard you will also need to adjust this sample configuration.

 <html> <head> <meta http-equiv="refresh" content="0;URL='/admin'" /> </head> </html>